How to Create a Marketplace: Build a Multi-Vendor Website

 3. Multi-vendor checkout

 Unlike first-party commerce, a single marketplace transaction can contain items from several vendors.
 Buyers expect to have one shopping cart and checkout experience for everything in their cart – regardless of who the sellers are.
-As a marketplace operator, you need to be able to break down the order into separate orders for your sellers on the backend, including notifying the vendor of the sale, calculating the vendor payout, and communicating shipping details back to the buyer.
+As an online marketplace operator, you need to be able to break down the order into separate orders for your sellers on the backend, including notifying the vendor of the sale, calculating the vendor payout, and communicating shipping details back to the buyer.

 Marketplaces manage these logistical challenges by adopting technology that can trigger alerts between systems for point of sale, inventory, shipping, and email automation.